 In this study, undertaken in a number of different locations, there was one hospital where they forgot to photocopy the side effects sheet correctly – so that only two of the side effects were mentioned.

 The digestive system side effects weren’t on the piece of paper because of the photocopying error.
 They gave out these warning leaflets, and guess what happened…

 Yes.
 The hospitals where the patients received the full list of side effects, got the full range of side effects.
 In the hospital where they had failed to warn about the potential side effects in their digestive system, they didn’t get these side effects.

-This shows how much our beliefs, our expectations, affect what happens in our body (for more studies see the papers in the reference section).
+This shows how much our beliefs, our expectations, affect what happens in our body (for more studies see the papers in the reference section below).

 I recently had a discussion with Professor Andrea Evers, a leading researcher in the field.
-I asked her, as she had extensively studied placebos and the mind-body connection (how we think affects our neurology and our physiology), what’s the key thing that she had learned that she would like to share with everybody.
+I asked her, as she had extensively studied placebos and the mind-body connection (how what we think affects our neurology and our physiology) and what’s the key thing that she had learned that she would like to share with everybody.

 She said if ‘I had a friend who was going to have an operation, and they said to me, ‘I don’t think the operation is going to work’ then I would advise that person to not have the operation yet’.

 She explained that because, there’s so much neurology pointing in the direction towards ‘this isn’t going to work’, the power of that negative expectation is enough to undo the potential benefits, or only some of the potential benefits of the operation.
 And you don’t want to avoid this.

 She suggests spending some time talking to the doctor, choosing a different surgeon, talking to people who have had success, getting your ‘head straight’, thinking ‘yeah, this is going to work for me’ because if you combine good intervention plus your beliefs/expectations pointing in the same direction, then you’re going to be maximising your chances of getting the change you want.